Account Search Logout

 Header Background Image

 Thanksgiving thoughts bred scents of roasted turkey and baked cinnamon.
-Vibrations in the subway window soothed his aching head as subterranean darkness gave way to sun-soaked sprawl.
+The vibrations in the subway window soothed his aching head until subterranean darkness gave way to sun-soaked sprawl.

-Outside on the platform, a trio of Yeshiva-tailored boys tossed coins onto the tracks, a dangerous folly carried out in the absence of the station’s usual patrolman.
+Outside on the platform, a trio of Yeshiva-tailored boys tossed coins onto the tracks, a dangerous folly carried out without the supervision of the station’s usual patrolman.

-A bullet struck his right arm, sending blood and skin across the wall behind him.
-Seconds later, the tall thug vanished as if never there.
+Bullets swarmed the room again, one striking Radek’s right arm, sending blood and skin across the wall behind him.
+Then, the tall thug vanished.
 Three policemen raced through the broken entry, one kicking Cyril for proof of death.

 Lifeless eyes held Andrew through broken, twisted spectacles.
-He leaned out and pulled the eyeglasses away, petting Cyril’s thinning hair.
-With two fingers, he gently pushed the old man’s lids down, their warmth his goodbye.
+Unable to stop himself, he reached out and pulled the eyeglasses away.
+After petting Cyril’s thinning hair, he gently pushed the old man’s lids down with two fingers.
+Their warmth was his goodbye.

-A crowd dispersed outside; the inevitable didn’t warrant a second glance.
+Outside, the crowd dispersed—the inevitable didn’t warrant a second glance.

 “You’re his friend?”
 The paramedic’s braids moved with her as she helped hoist the stretcher into the ambulance bay.
 “Can you ride with him?”

-Andrew climbed inside and took Samil’s hand, the fingers bent, painfully obtuse like a Picasso sketch.
-Paramedics cut open Samil’s shirt, revealing boot marks on his fleshy stomach.
+Andrew climbed inside and took Samil’s hand.
+Every finger was broken and bent like a Picasso painting.
+Paramedics cut open his shirt, revealing boot marks on his fleshy stomach.

-Lips parted, exposing a mouth of missing front teeth.
+Lips spread in a grin, exposing his missing front teeth.

 “Honey,” the paramedic asked.
 “Are you his family?”